Underwood-Inc/strixun-stream-suite/serverless/customer-api/PHASE_4_SETUP_INSTRUCTIONS.md

 **Option B: Automated Deployment via GitHub (Recommended)**

 The GitHub workflow will automatically:
-- ✅ Create KV namespace if it doesn't exist
+- [SUCCESS] Create KV namespace if it doesn't exist
-- ✅ Deploy the worker
+- [SUCCESS] Deploy the worker
-- ✅ Set secrets from GitHub repository secrets
+- [SUCCESS] Set secrets from GitHub repository secrets
-- ✅ Show deployment summary with KV namespace ID
+- [SUCCESS] Show deployment summary with KV namespace ID

 **To use automated deployment:**
 1. Ensure GitHub secrets are set (see `GITHUB_WORKFLOW_SETUP.md`)